Bank regulator issues mea culpa for missing Wells Fargo problems

 The OCC's examiners took no action against Wells Fargo through at least 2014, according to the report, which would have been months after The Los Angeles Times published its investigation in late 2013.

-Eventually the OCC, which is an independent division of of the the Treasury Department, along with other authorities, did investigate Wells Fargo and fined the bank $185 million in September.
+Eventually the OCC, along with other authorities, did investigate Wells Fargo and fined the bank $185 million in September.

 Comptroller of the Currency Thomas Curry had ordered an internal investigation into the agency's handling of Wells Fargo shortly after the bank was fined.
 This report is the result.